 Your home’s hot water heater is a sturdy appliance, but that doesn’t mean it’s maintenance-free.
 With proper care, you can significantly extend the lifespan of your water heater and reduce repair costs down the road.

-Many homeowners need to be made aware of the small tasks needed to keep their hot water system operating reliably for many years.
+Many homeowners must know the small tasks required to keep their hot water system operating reliably for years.
 In this post, we will explore simple maintenance tips and tricks to boost the performance of your hot water tank.

 How to Maintain Your Hot Water System